-- It’s a week until payday for a lot of people so completely the wrong time of month to be spend, spend, spending.
+- The 23rd November is one week to payday for a lot of people so completely the wrong time of month to be spend, spend, spending.
 Black Friday is irresponsible; it potentially encourages people to spend beyond their means and buy things they don’t need at a price they still can’t really afford.

 - You’re not saving money if you’re spending it unless it’s a purchase you’ve been intending to buy for some time, have budgeted it for it and then manage to get it for a lower price on Black Friday.

 - If it’s worth waiting for until Black Friday, then whatever it is can also wait until January when life is a little less festively bonkers and you have a little more time to make those all important decisions.